 1977 – 1993

 In the mid-70s, the company decided to conquer the American market.
-For brand recognition, the company logo changes.
+To increase brand recognition, the company logo was changed.
 The emblem consists of the Reebok inscription, for which designers used the Motter Tektura font to highlight the brand’s uniqueness.
 In addition, next to the inscription appeared the flag of Great Britain, indicating the country where the brand was created.

 1993 – 1997